IR & Procedural Workflow

 Conclusion

-The CMS WISeR 2026 prior authorization changes for CPT 36247 introduce an estimated 20% increase in approval time, according to recent CMS data analyses.
+The CMS WISeR 2026 prior authorization changes for CPT 36247 introduce a meaningful increase in approval time, according to recent CMS data analyses.
 This shift demands interventional radiology (IR) practices to re-evaluate their administrative workflows critically.
 Practices that strategically adopt advanced automation technologies, such as AI-driven scheduling tools, can reduce administrative burdens by up to 30%, leading to more efficient patient throughput.